Mike Lindell Said Note He Brought To W.H. Didn’t Refer To Martial Law, Trump Official Says It Definitely Did

 Haberman went on to report that Trump was not entertaining what Lindell was telling him, leaving the My Pillow founder frustrated that he could not get through to him.

-Lindell has been one of the most vocal allies in forwarding the unfounded claims of voter fraud and insistence that he was the real winner of the 2020 presidential race.
+Lindell has been one of the most vocal allies in forwarding the claims of voter fraud and insistence that Trump was the real winner of the 2020 presidential race.
 He also became involved in some of the protests that arose among supporters in seeking to overturn the results of the race.
-As Mediaite reported, he attended a protest outside the home of Georgia Gov. Brian Kemp, a Republican who pushed back on the baseless claims of fraud in the state.
+As Mediaite reported, he attended a protest outside the home of Georgia Gov. Brian Kemp, a Republican who pushed back on the claims of fraud in the state.
 Lindell said he wanted to get the word out that Trump would remain in the White House for the next four years.

 Trump now has just days remaining in his presidency before Joe Biden’s inauguration.
-Earlier in the week, he became the first president in American history to be impeached twice after the House voted to approve an article of impeachment for inciting the mob that attacked the U.S. Capitol last week.
+Earlier in the week, he became the first president in American history to be impeached twice after the House voted to approve an article of impeachment for allegedly inciting the mob that attacked the U.S. Capitol last week.